 About Clean-Faced Cosmetics

-CFC, based in Michigan, makes custom made-to-order beauty products that are palm-oil free, vegan, cruelty-free (tested on friends, never animals), and as organic as possible.
+Eco friendly makeup brand CFC comes from Michigan, where they make custom made-to-order beauty products that are palm-oil free, vegan, cruelty-free (tested on friends, never animals), and as organic as possible.

 They sometimes using tiny amounts of Yellow No. 5 FD&C Lake and Red No. 40 FD&C Lake to properly create skin tone matched foundation powders, but only when necessary.